pqtato-guides/pqtato-guides.github.io/docs/sideloading.md

 <br/>[SideQuest Download](https://sidequestvr.com/setup-howto)
 <br/>[SideQuest Discord](https://discord.me/sidequestvr)
 <br/><br/><br/>
-_If you would like to update this guide to have instructions for other operating systems as well then feel free to create a pull request on GitHub._
+_If you would like to make some changes to this guide then feel free to create a pull request on GitHub._